Robotnik08/Dosato-docs/README.md

 ### Chapter 4: Error Messages

 In this chapter, we will cover the error messages of Dosato, and how to understand them.

+## Credits

+Dosato, and the Dosato Downloadable Documentation, are made by Sebastiaan Heins (AKA me).